lillami/fruit_store_backend/README.md

 5. report_email.py: contains main() for reports.py and sends the email out

-6. emails.py: forgenerating the emails with the pdf report attachments
+6. emails.py: for generating the emails with the pdf report attachments